Faran-17/Windows-Internals/Processes and Jobs/Processes/Overview of process creation.md

 # Summary
-In this blog, we will take a short look at how a simple process is created and what Win32 API functions are called just to create a small process.
+In this blog, we will take a short look at how a simple process is created and what Win32 API functions are called just to create a simple process.
 What functions are called from the user space dlls and finally transitioning into the kernel space.
 This will be a general overview, practical code execution will be included in later blogs.

 # What is a process?
 In simple words a process is an instance of a program running in the computer.
 We write our computer programs in a text file and when we execute this program, it becomes a process which performs all the tasks mentioned in the program.
 A process is usually defined as an instance of a running program and consists of two components: